knowsuchagency/orkestra/docs/examples/rest.md

     * Lambdas
     * S3 events

+## Example

 In this example, we'll create a workflow that can be triggered asynchronously an HTTP call to [API Gateway](https://aws.amazon.com/api-gateway/).

+!!! info

+    We'll write our API using a modern web framework, [FastAPI](https://fastapi.tiangolo.com) which uses type annotations and [pydantic](https://pydantic-docs.helpmanual.io) to produce automatic API documentation and json serialization/deserialization.

+    We use [Mangum](https://github.com/jordaneremieff/mangum) to handle the translation of API Gateway calls to [ASGI](https://asgi.readthedocs.io/en/latest/) and vice-versa.

+    FastAPI is built on top of [Starlette](https://www.starlette.io) which implements the ASGI protocol to transate HTTP to Python objects and vice-versa.

 === "examples/rest.py"